xuchongplus/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-徐冲冲(Chongchong Xu) is a Ph.D. candidate (Major in Technical Economics and Management) from Xiamen University in China.
+Chongchong Xu is a Ph.D. candidate (Major in Technical Economics and Management) from Xiamen University in China.
 In 2019, He got a bachelor’s degree from Harbin Engineering University and gain the qualification of postgraduate recommendation.
 In 2022, he received his master's degree in management from Xiamen University and began his doctoral studies in the same year.
 Now, he concentrates on the energy & environmental economics area.
 Welcome to any scholar questions and communication, and thanks for any job recommendations.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.